 - Water Meter Test: Turn off all water inside and outside your home.
 If the meter is still moving after an hour, there’s likely a hidden leak somewhere.

-If you’re not sure where to start, the EPA’s Fix a Leak Week page has easy how-tos and repair tips.
+If you’re not sure where to start, the EPA’s Fix a Leak Week page offers easy how-to guides and repair tips.
+Alternatively, you can check out this YouTube tutorial from DIY On The House.

 2. Switch to Water-Efficient Fixtures